Treasury Bills vs Treasury Bonds: Know the Difference

 To bypass the lengthy maturities, you can sell bonds before they mature (the same goes for Treasury bills).
 In fact, this is a common practice, as each investor has unique goals and requirements for their portfolio.

-When you sell a Treasury bond, it results in a capital gain or loss, thanks to an inverse relationship between the price of a bond and interest rate levels.
+When you sell a Treasury bond, it results in a capital gain or loss, thanks to the inverse relationship between bond prices and interest rates.
 When interest rates rise, Treasury bond prices generally fall — and vice versa.

 How is interest paid on Treasury bills and Treasury bonds?